2nd Support Forces Command: Capabilities and equipment

-According to the Pentagon's quarterly inspector general report to the U.S. Congress on August 1 2024, the MoPA's artillery capabilities reside within the 1st and 2nd Support Forces Commands.
+According to the Pentagon's quarterly inspector general report to the U.S. Congress on August 1, 2024, the MoPA's artillery capabilities reside within the 1st and 2nd Support Forces Commands.
 “Both commands have demonstrated proficiency in delivering accurate indirect fires; however, they have not supported combined arms operations since 2017,” the report noted.
 The report also explains how “Artillery regiments (within the units) hold exercises twice a year with live ammunition, but only in battery and smaller-sized formations that are disconnected from maneuver formations."

 The unit employs a wide range of artillery systems, including howitzers and multiple launch rocket systems (MLRS).
 Following the unit's integration into the MoPA, the United States delivered ammunition and several lightweight 105 mm howitzers to the force, a move which was criticised by Mohammed al-Halbousi, the head of the Al-Taqadum Party, as according to him "their (Peshmerga) basic duty is only to maintain internal security within their area of responsibility."

-In addition to heavy artillery, the unit is equipped with light mortars, anti-tank self propelled guns, and anti-aircraft weapons such as large and small caliber autocannons designed for air-to-ground operations, some mounted on mechanized vehicles, along with tanks like the T-55.
+In addition to heavy artillery, the unit is equipped with light mortars, anti-tank self propelled guns, and anti-aircraft weapons such as large and small caliber autocannons designed for ground-to-ground operations, some mounted on mechanized vehicles, along with tanks like the T-55.